 Our weeds are tall, our roots are deep, our cattle are hairy, and our hearts are big.
 Come experience this rough and resourceful kind of life with us!
 It's an exciting time in history to be alive and living on a farm.

 During your stay it is very likely you will meet other farm helpers from around the world.
-Although we only speak English ourselves, if English is not your first language, you may take comfort knowing that this summer we are fortunate to have a workawayer from Belgium, who speaks both Spanish and French.
-We are happy to help you learn English while you are here.
+Although we only speak English ourselves, we are happy to help you learn English while you are here.
 We love meeting new people and learning about the places from which they come!

 Day to day the help changes in accordance with the season.
 Helping on our farm gives everyone the opportunity to learn the basics principles of biodynamic and restorative agriculture.
 The longer the stay the more you will learn and experience.
 Looking for people that want to stay for a minimum of one month.

 Daily chores can mean many things, some of them including: